What is Amazon AppConfig? - Amazon AppConfig

 When you start a deployment, Amazon AppConfig performs the following tasks:

-1. Retrieves the configuration data from the underlying data store by using the location URI in the configuration profile.
+1. Retrieves the configuration data from the underlying data store by using the location path name in the configuration profile.

 2. Verifies the configuration data is syntactically and semantically correct by using the validators you specified when you created your configuration profile.

-3. Caches a copy of the data so it is ready to be retrieved by your application.
-This cached copy is called the deployed data.
+3. Sends a copy of the data to Amazon AppConfig Agent to be read by your application.
+This copy is called the deployed data.

 For more information about deploying a configuration, see Deploying feature flags and configuration data in Amazon AppConfig.

-You can configure Amazon AppConfig Agent as a local host and have the agent poll Amazon AppConfig for configuration updates.
-The agent calls the StartConfigurationSession and GetLatestConfiguration API actions and caches your configuration data locally.
-To retrieve the data, your application makes an HTTP call to the localhost server.
+To retrieve the data, your application makes an HTTP call to the localhost server where Amazon AppConfig Agent has cached a local copy of your deployed configuration data.
+Retrieving data is a metered event.
 Amazon AppConfig Agent supports several use cases, as described in How to use Amazon AppConfig Agent to retrieve configuration data.

 If Amazon AppConfig Agent isn't supported for your use case, you can configure your application to poll Amazon AppConfig for configuration updates by directly calling the StartConfigurationSession and GetLatestConfiguration API actions.